School of Humanities and Sciences

 Financial Manager, Physics

 BioKaren Ajluni is the Finance Manager in the Physics Department within the School of Humanities and Sciences at Stanford University.
 Before coming to Stanford, Karen worked for four years at Santa Clara University, most recently as Assistant Dean of Administration and Finance in the School of Education and Counseling Psychology.
 Prior to that she was the Operations and Administration Manager of the Miller Center for Social Entrepreneurship.
 Karen has been employed in non-profit and educational administration for over 25 years, and has experience with a wide variety of organizations, including Downtown College Prep High School, the Girl Scouts of Northern California, EHC Lifebuilders, Futures without Violence, and Project Match.
 She received a B.S. in Psychology from Santa Clara University and a Masters in Public Administration from San Jose State University.
-Karen lives at home with her husband, three children, and their dog, Marco.
+Karen lives at home with her husband and three children.

 Professor of Particle Physics and Astrophysics and, by courtesy, of Physics